The Beverly Hills Hotel: Interior

-The sunroom of the hotel, containing Californian craftsman furniture, provides vistas of the Pacific Ocean.
-A room, known as the Crystal Room, was allocated for small private dinner parties.
+A room known as the Crystal Room was allocated for small private dinner parties.
 The principal dining room could accommodate up to 500 people.
-The children's dining room, which became the El Jardin Restaurant, is now the iconic Polo Lounge.
-The Polo Lounge is seen as the premier power dining spot in all of Los Angeles.
+The children's dining room, which became the El Jardin Restaurant, is the Polo Lounge.
 The lounge was renovated in 1974 and given a softer design with table lamps and flowers.
 It is fashioned in peachy pink with dark green booths, each featuring a plug-in phone.
 The photograph behind the bar depicts Will Rogers and Darryl F. Zanuck, two lounge regulars, playing polo.
-The menu offers a classic Neil McCarthy salad, named after the polo-playing millionaire.
+The menu offers a Neil McCarthy salad, named after the polo-playing millionaire.
 The hotel has its own bakery and herb garden, makes its own vinegar, and smokes meats.
-The chef in 2003 was Katsuo Sugiura, who cooked "oak-grilled food with an Asian flair".
+The chef in 2003 was Katsuo Sugiura.
 In 2007, one large suite was converted into the Bar Nineteen12.
 The fireplace in the hotel's lobby has a fire going every day of the year.

-A new wing was added to the east side of the main building in the late 1940s.
+A new wing was added to the east side of the main building along Crescent Drive in the late 1940s.
 The "Crescent Wing", as it became known, features mature plantings on the balconies.